 Wow!
 See what I mean about confusion?
-(I alerted the web staff, but it hasn’t been changed.
-And my ‘comment’ on the article is still ‘awaiting moderation’ two weeks later.)
+(I alerted the web staff, but it hasn’t been changed.)

 Adding to the confusion: women who run blogs about ‘holistic approaches’ or ‘active surveillance’ or ‘natural remedies’ for DCIS.
 Some of these blogs are quite popular.

-But these women generally fail to distinguish between high-grade and low-grade DCIS on their ‘support’ blogs.
+But these women generally fail to distinguish between high-grade and low-grade DCIS on their ‘support’ articles.

 Am I saying a woman with a small area of grade 1, low-grade, lower-risk DCIS should have a double mastectomy next week?
 Of course not!
 Am I saying every woman with high-grade DCIS will have invasive cancer hidden in the area?
 Of course not!

-But for someone like me who is high risk, my grade 3 DCIS filled up that milk duct prison pretty fast – I get checked every year.
+But for someone like me who is high risk, my grade 3 DCIS filled up that milk duct jail pretty fast – I got checked every year.